-- Child Information Card (Emergency Card) - Permissions and Consent Form - Copy of State-Issued Birth Certificate, I-94, passport, "hospital feet" certificate, or - Copy of Immunization Records - Other risk factor verification as requested - Verification of Household Income (two check stubs, or a W2, 1040 tax return, SSI statement, etc.) - Proof of Residency (utility bill, lease or rent receipt, mortgage statement, internet bill) - Completed Health Appraisal, signed by a physician (on file within 30 days of a child's initial attendance) - Individualized Education Program (IEP) documentation (if applicable) - Custody/Divorce Papers (if applicable) - o The program is required, by law, to have a copy of the child's custody or quardianship papers on site if the child is not living with both natural parents.
+- Child Information Card (Emergency Card) - Field Trip Notification, Licensing Notebook Statement, and Parent Signature of Receiving Parent Handbook - Copy of State-Issued Birth Certificate, I-94, passport, "hospital feet" certificate, or affidavit - Copy of Immunization Records - Other risk factor verification as requested - Verification of Household Income (two check stubs, or a W2, 1040 tax return, SSI statement, etc.) - Proof of Residency (utility bill, lease or rent receipt, mortgage statement, internet bill) - Completed Health Appraisal, signed by a physician (on file within 30 days of a child's initial attendance) - Individualized Education Program (IEP) documentation (if applicable) - Custody/Divorce Papers (if applicable) - The program is required, by law, to have a copy of the child's custody or guardianship papers on site if the child is not living with both natural parents.
 Without these documents we do not have the authority to deny the release of the child to a natural parent, as indicated on the copy of the birth certificate.